department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit and review an inquiry/README.md

 * Review whether submitters can reply to an inquiry

 ## Recruitment
-We will recruit Veterans and dependents through Perigean.
-We will include low vision or blind participants who use screen readers.
+We will recruit Veterans and dependents through Perigean, including low vision or blind participants who use screen readers.
+We will also recruit 2 School Certifying Officials and 1 Work Study Supervisor independently.

 ## Date
 This research will take place in January 2024.